Tainan Municipal Baseball Stadium

 Tainan, Taiwan.
-Situated in the South District, it is currently used mostly for professional baseball games, and has been the home stadium of Uni-President Lions since 1990.
+Situated in the South District, it is currently used mostly for professional baseball games, and was the home stadium of Uni-President Lions between 1999-2026 when the Lions moved to the new ASPAC Stadium.

 History

 The stadium was built in 1931 at the site of a baseball field built during the Japanese period.
 The stadium underwent a series of refurbishment in the 1970s, and the light poles were installed in 1992 to enable the stadium for nighttime uses.
 Because the stadium is directly under the flight path of commercial airliners in and out of Tainan Airport, the building code limits the renovation that can be done to the stadium, resulting in sub-optimal placements of the light poles and support structures.

 The stadium is currently under the management of the Uni-President 7-Eleven Lions organization since 1999, although the ownership is retained by the Tainan City Government.
 Chiayi-Tainan Luka of Taiwan Major League also occasionally played its home games here during its year of existence, although never officially naming it its home stadium.